dcarter45/Professional-README-Generator/README.md

 * [contributing](#contributing)
 * [questions](#questions)

-s
+NPM i

-## Executing program
+## usage

 ```
-s
+demo

 ```
 ## Testing

 ## contributing
-s
+demo

 ## Questions

  https://github.com/dcarter45
-  username: s
+  username: dcarter45
-  email: s
+  email: ddd@cc.com
   please leave a detailed email or github message if you have any further questions.

 ## License

-This project is licensed under the  License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details